mlzdev/ethergroups/README.md

 	/path/to/ethergroups/src/Ethergroups/MainBundle/Resources/views/layout.html.twig

 ### Updating symfony2 vendors
-To update the symfony2 framework, you have to change into the base directory of this application and execute: `php composer.phar update`
+To update the symfony2 framework (e.g. when this repository updated the composer.lock file), you have to change into the base directory of this application and execute: `php composer.phar install`
 You maybe have to redo [step 10](#cache-clear) of the ethergroups installation.

 ### Updating this application